spdk/spdk.github.io/development.md

 Request For Comments (RFC) type of patch.

 * The first line of your commit message should be in the form "component: short description of patch".
 There should be a blank line between this first line and the rest of the commit message.
+For example:
+"nvme: add support for NVME_IOCTL_IO_CMD for cuse"

 * If your commit fixes a GitHub issue, please include "Fixes #issue number" on a separate line so that GitHub can link the two.